uprighted-learners/unit-5-hello-express/readme.md

 ## Learning

-In this lab, we will be using the Express Node.js framework to write our first server.
+In this exercise, we will be using the Express Node.js framework to write our first server.

 Topics: